freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/learn-more-about-css-pseudo-selectors-by-building-a-balance-sheet/step-019.md

 assert(row?.querySelectorAll('span')?.[3]?.textContent === '$728');
 ```

-Your third `.notes` element should have the text `Funds set aside for emergencies`.
+Your third `.notes` element should have the text `Funds set aside for emergencies.`.

 ```js
 const notes = document.querySelectorAll('.section > .notes')?.[2];